 Strip lights are usually easy to fit.
 However, some LED strip lighting systems might need to be installed by an experienced electrician.

 If you tend to work out several times a week, turning your new room into a home gym could save you money as well as time by not having to travel back and forth to your local fitness centre.
-And it has plenty of other advantages too, such as being fully customizable.
+Having a home gym is another house extension idea that you can do.
+It has plenty of other advantages too, such as being fully customizable.
 You can select from different equipment such as treadmills, cycles, rowing machines, boxing gear, free weights and other fitness accessories.

 A lot of gym-goers like to work out to the sound of music.
 With a home gym, you can listen to your favourite songs while you exercise, save in the knowledge that you will never again have to endure James Blunt blurting out 'You are beautiful!' while you are kicking the punch bag.